Warrenpoint ambush: Aftermath

 The Warrenpoint ambush was the deadliest attack on the British Army during the Troubles and the Parachute Regiment's biggest loss since World War II, with sixteen paratroopers killed.
 General Sir James Glover, Commander of British forces in Northern Ireland, later said it was "arguably the most successful and certainly one of the best planned IRA attacks of the whole campaign".
-The ambush happened on the same day that Lord Mountbatten, a prominent relative and close confidant of the British royal family, was killed by an IRA bomb aboard his boat at Mullaghmore, along with three others.
+The ambush happened on the same day that Lord Mountbatten, a prominent relative and close confidant of the British royal family, was assassinated by an IRA bomb aboard his boat at Mullaghmore, along with three others.

 Republicans portrayed the attack as retaliation for Bloody Sunday in 1972 when the Parachute Regiment shot dead 13 unarmed civilians during a protest march in Derry.
 Graffiti appeared in republican areas declaring "13 gone and not forgotten, we got 18 and Mountbatten".
 The day after the Mountbatten and Warrenpoint attacks, the Ulster Volunteer Force retaliated by shooting dead John Patrick Hardy (43), a Catholic civilian, at his home in Belfast's New Lodge estate.
 Hardy was allegedly targeted due to the mistaken belief that he was an IRA member.

-Very shortly after the ambush, IRA volunteers Brendan Burns and Joe Brennan were arrested by the Gardaí.
+Very shortly after the ambush, Provisional IRA volunteers Brendan Burns and Joe Brennan were arrested by the Gardaí.
 They were stopped while riding a motorbike on a road opposite Narrow Water Castle.
 They were later released on bail due to lack of evidence.
 Burns died in 1988 when a bomb he was handling exploded prematurely.
-In 1998, former IRA member Eamon Collins claimed that Burns had been one of those who carried out the Warrenpoint ambush.
+In 1998, former Provisional IRA member Eamon Collins claimed that Burns had been one of those who carried out the Warrenpoint ambush.
 No one has ever been criminally charged.

 According to Toby Harnden, the attack "drove a wedge" between the British Army and the RUC.
 Lieutenant-General Sir Timothy Creasey, General Officer Commanding Northern Ireland, suggested to Margaret Thatcher that internment should be brought back and that liaison with the Gardaí should be left in the hands of the military.
-Sir Kenneth Newman, the RUC Chief Constable, claimed instead that the British Army practice, since 1975, of supplying their garrisons in South County Armagh by helicopter gave too much freedom of movement to the IRA.
-One result was the appointment of Sir Maurice Oldfield to a new position of Co-ordinator of Security Intelligence in Northern Ireland.
-His role was to co-ordinate intelligence between the military, MI5 and the RUC.
+Sir Kenneth Newman, the RUC Chief Constable, claimed instead that the British Army practice, since 1975, of supplying their garrisons in South County Armagh by helicopter gave too much freedom of movement to the Provisional IRA.
+One result was the appointment of Sir Maurice Oldfield to a new position of Coordinator of Security Intelligence in Northern Ireland.
+His role was to coordinate intelligence between the military, MI5 and the RUC.
 Another was the expansion of the RUC by 1,000 members.
 Tim Pat Coogan asserts that the deaths of the 18 soldiers hastened the move towards Ulsterisation.

 Lieutenant-Colonel Blair is remembered on a memorial at Radley College, Oxfordshire.